 You can never know it all

-Once you’re at a point where you feel you’re really knowledgeable on the topic of health and fitness, don’t treat that as an end point.
-Even if you hold a diploma.
+Once you’re at a point where you feel you’re really knowledgeable on the topic of health and fitness, don’t treat that as an endpoint.
+Even if you hold a diploma or been through 84 years of experience!
 There’s so much new information in this field that’s evolving day in, day out.
 Continue to put yourself out there and attend seminars, read books and most importantly challenge your thoughts.
 These are the techniques that reveal new shortcuts, to better yourself and inspire others to follow in your inspiring footsteps.

 The keys to staying on track include:

 - Spread the word about your upcoming health journey.
 Let your supportive family and friends in on what you’re up to.
 They can help you to stay accountable to your health and fitness goals.
 And make bad jokes when you have a few too many cheat days.